 of the Map, a user can select a well-being characteristic from the drop-down menu

 and click GO to view measurements for that characteristic

 across U.S. counties.
-For example, if the user selects "Life Satisfaction", the Map
+For example, if the user selects "Extraversion", the Map

 will indicate how much people within each U.S. county are measured to feel

 energized by interactions and sociability.
 The specific score gathered for a particular

 county is displayed in a text box that appears when the mouse hovers over that

 county.
 (To navigate to different regions within the Map, use the search bar or